JaredChung/jaredchung_blog/content/posts/2016-07-17-A-Primer-on-Time-Series-using-R-and-Python.md

 ## Simple Average

-You can see how using Naive method might create some issues if the last value is unusually high or low.
+You can see how the Naive method might create some issues, if the last value is unusually high or low, this will then be used to forecast future values.
 Another way to tackle this problem is to take a <b>Simple Average </b>, which is calculated by taking an average of all previous values.
 This technique can smooth out volatility in the data.

     #R
     mean(data$value)

     #Python
     data.value.mean()